alstrup/chesslink/README.md

         intentFilter.addAction(BluetoothLeService.ACTION_GATT_SERVICES_DISCOVERED);
         intentFilter.addAction(BluetoothLeService.ACTION_DATA_AVAILABLE);
 - enableNotification
-    - If the characteristics has read, we set notifiaction and calls readCharacteristic using the mTxCharacteristic
+    - If the characteristics has read, we set notification and calls readCharacteristic using the mTxCharacteristic

+I find the data in the
+		var dataview = event.currentTarget.value;

+handleData